zihaowu-astro/NMFwisp/readme.md

 The template library is built using the Non-negative Matrix Factorization (NMF) algorithm, leveraging extensive NIRCam data from JADES and other programs.
 Compared with single-template approaches, the NMF-based method captures exposure-to-exposure wisp morpholigical variation, while retaining sensitivity to the low-surface-brightness structure of the wisps.

-## Implementation Notes

 Wisp subtraction is intended for [Stage 2 of the JWST calibration pipeline](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/stages-of-jwst-data-processing#gsc.tab=0).

-Typical runtime on one CPU core (Apple M4 Pro):
-- ~0.4 s per exposure for standard fitting
-- ~2 s per exposure with iterative [1/f noise](https://jwst-docs.stsci.edu/known-issues-with-jwst-data/1-f-noise#gsc.tab=0) correction

-The main user interface is `fit_wisp`, which returns the best-fit wisp model and its uncertainty.
+The main user interface is the `fit_wisp` funciton, which returns the best-fit wisp model and its uncertainty.
+Templates are distributed with the package in the `nmfwisp/templates` folder.

-Templates are distributed directly with the package, so default usage does not require a separate template download.
-Because of this, the package is relatively large (compressed templates are about 80 MB).

 The `developer/` directory contains scripts used to build the template library.
+The package size is 82 MB including the templates.
+Typical runtime on one CPU core (Apple M4 Pro) is ~0.4 s per exposure for standard fitting and ~2 s per exposure with iterative [1/f noise](https://jwst-docs.stsci.edu/known-issues-with-jwst-data/1-f-noise#gsc.tab=0) correction.

 ## Installation